Additive Manufacturing in Construction

 Project(s)

-The service project Information Infrastructure serves and supports all information and data infrastructure aspects of the TRR 277 in close cooperation with the Leibniz-Supercomputing Centre (LRZ) and the University Library at the Technical University of Munich and the University Library Braunschweig.
+The Information Infrastructure Project provides comprehensive support for all aspects of research data management within the remit of TRR277, in close collaboration with all projects, the Leibniz Supercomputing Centre (LRZ) and the infrastructure facilities of the Technical University of Munich and the University of Braunschweig.

 is a research associate in the working group of Prof. Dr.-Ing.
 Michael F. Zäh.
 As an expert in powder bed fusion of metals using a laser beam (PBF-LB/M), she is responsible for the manufacturing process.
 Her research focuses on process parameter and process monitoring studies to improve material characterization.
 In addition, she conducts scientific investigations on the manufacturability of complex geometries, such as lattice structures.